CyrilLagger/scDiffCom/README.md

 ## Overview

-This package provides analysis tools to investigate changes in intercellular communication between two conditions of interest in scRNA-seq datasets.
+This package provides tools to investigate changes in intercellular communication between two conditions of interest in scRNA-seq datasets.

 It relies on a curated collection of ligand-receptor interactions (available for